koihin/diceandgames/content/post/rtz-missions-round-1.md

 Attacker come onto the board from the blue edge.
 Defender come onto the board from the red edge.
 Standard deployment rules apply (but can be modified as required by the story).

 ### Terrain
-The board has 4 main buildings as their main features.
+The board has 4 buildings as their main features.
 The 2 Objectives can be either open space or terrain pieces that provide Cover but should not block Line of Sight nor prevent Vehicles from entering or passing through.

 The 2 Objectives are placed in the centre column, each 5 squares away from the deployment edge as in the diagram above.